 7. Romanian food is delicious.
 Mostly based on pork (beef is rarely consumed here), Romanian food is really delicious and extremely easy to prepare.
 Not the healthiest in the world, but it sure tastes good and the shopping basket won’t ruin your budget.

 9. Romania is beautiful.
 The Romanian villages are as raw as possible as technology hasn’t made it’s way there completely.
 We have 7 Unesco World Heritage sites, the best preserved delta in Europe, the largest rock sculpture in Europe (a 20 minutes ride from my city, so make sure to leave a sign if you visit) and much, much more.
-There hasn’t been a person visiting from abroad that wasn’t blown away with the beauty of Romania.
+There hasn’t been a single person visiting from abroad that wasn’t blown away with the beauty of Romania.

 10. Private health care options are cheap.
 Although you’ll find the “health” part at the cons below, private health care is really cheap here.
 A visit to the doctor can be as low as $20 (but usually around $30) and most of the private hospitals/clinics are very modern.